HarshUpadhyay/TesseractTrainer/README.md

 ## Conventions and remarks

 * The training image must be named `{dictionary_name}.{font_name}.exp{experience_number}.tif`.
-* If your `tessdata` directory is not writable without superuser rights,
+* If your `tessdata` directory is not writable without superuser rights, use the `sudo` command when executing your python script.

 ## FreeBSD license